 6. Set a realistic agenda allowing time for more group discussion and problem-solving.

 7. Ensure the facility Sales Manager understands your needs; can they suggest ways to help improve the meeting, can they provide estimates on pricing, can they give you valuable suggestions on helping you achieve the overall level of success you are looking for.

-As a meeting leader you should summarize assigned action items with target completion dates that are measurable, (things that get measured get done) and if every item in the agenda was covered.
-Holding small team meetings helps focus on your goals accomplishing top priorities and accelerating growth of the organization.
+As a meeting leader, you should summarize assigned action items with target completion dates that are measurable, (things that get measured get done) and if every item on the agenda was covered.
+Holding small team meetings helps focus on your goals accomplishing top priorities and accelerating the growth of the organization.
 Small meeting structures are relatively simple but they require an effective disciplined strategy to ensure your strategic planning efforts create the most effective team planning with goals and objectives